 The Bottom Line

-The hybrid approach — growth stocks + dividend income + a cheap rental property, all paired with geo-arbitrage — is what I'd do if starting fresh at 35 with $500k.
+The hybrid approach — growth stocks + dividend income + a SEA rental property, all paired with geo-arbitrage — is what I'd do if starting fresh at 35 with $500k.
 Multiple income engines, inflation protection, a growing safety net, and a lifestyle most people can't even afford while working.

 You don't need $2M to be free.
 You need clarity, a strategy, and the willingness to design your life on your own terms.